Kong/developer.konghq.com/app/_gateway_entities/upstream.md

     - deck
     - terraform

-description: An upstream refers to the service applications sitting behind {{site.base_gateway}}, to which client requests are forwarded.
+description: An Upstream refers to the service applications sitting behind {{site.base_gateway}}, to which client requests are forwarded.

 related_resources:
   - text: Gateway Service entity